Discover what you are naturally good at

 • Value constructive feedback

 Benefits: Through focusing on collaboration and ensuring every team member is passionate, Servants dramatically increase productivity and work satisfaction.
-They reduce turn over as well, as many employees stay loyal to them.
+They reduce turnover as well, as many employees stay loyal to them.

 Drawbacks: Servants are selfless and are prone to overwhelming themselves with tasks.

 Being authoritative or strict does not come naturally to these leaders either, so it is difficult for them to demand work.
-They may become too focused on the team and forget about long term goals.
+They may become too focused on the team and forget about long-term goals.

 These leaders are very efficient and authoritative, stopping at almost nothing to reach their goals.
 They trust few individuals and often make decisions alone.
+Employees are expected to perform their duties with perfection.Ā Autocratic leaders are often found in industries with strict regulations, such as medicine or artificial intelligence.

 Individuals may feel confined or limited if they work under an autocratic employer.
 However, this additional supervision can be beneficial for inexperienced workers.

-Traits of an Autocratic Leader:
+Traits of an autocratic leader:

 • Goal oriented